 The protest organisers had said those killed in Mzuzu should be buried in the city's "Heroes Acre" but this was rejected by local authorities, who said the dead had been "looters".

 Heroes Acre is the name given to the site where Malawi's famous pro-democracy campaigner Chakufwa Chihana was buried near Zolozolo cemetery.
+Mr Mkandawire said the government itself had promised to arrange transportation for the bodies.

 Rising cost of living The protests began on Wednesday, with organisers saying Malawi was facing a "series of catastrophes".